yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

 1. From the Swagger endpoint of the API Management instance, submit a new order such as this:

     ```
     {

-    \"userName\": \"testupgrade\",
+        "userName": "testupgrade",

-    \"email\": \"test.upgrade\@gmail.com\",
+        "email": "test.upgrade@gmail.com",

-    \"eventId\": \"EVENT1-ID-00001\",
+        "eventId": "EVENT1-ID-00001",

-    \"paymentProcessorTokenId\": \"ggashwh565-uiewuu87-ujdsk\",
+        "paymentProcessorTokenId": "ggashwh565-uiewuu87-ujdsk",

-    \"tickets\": 3
+        "tickets": 3
     }
     ```

 #### Exit criteria:

 -  Navigate to the Cosmos DB query explorer and create a query using this order id to see the new extended state actually persisted to the database.

 ## Exercise 7: Rollback

 Duration: 30 minutes

-In this task, you will deploy an update that causes issues with the application, and will trigger an automatic rollback of the deployment.
+In this exercise, you will deploy an update that causes issues with the application, and will trigger an automatic rollback of the deployment.
 This exercise will illustrate the mechanism Service Fabric provides for preserving application health and availability in production.

 ### Task 1: Add health checks